swiftlang/swift-org-website/_posts/2022-11-20-swift-summer-of-code-2022-summary.md

 > Author: [Felix Schlegel](https://github.com/felixschlegel)<br/>
 > Mentor: [Franz Busch](https://github.com/FranzBusch)

-Felix: [SwiftKafka](https://github.com/swift-server/swift-kafka-gsoc) is a new Swift package that provides a convenient way to communicate with [Apache Kafka](https://kafka.apache.org/) servers.
+[SwiftKafka](https://github.com/swift-server/swift-kafka-gsoc) is a new Swift package that provides a convenient way to communicate with [Apache Kafka](https://kafka.apache.org/) servers.
 During the package development, the main goal was to create an API that leverages [Swift's new concurrency features](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
 Under the hood, this package uses the [librdkafka](http://github.com/edenhill/librdkafka) C library, and I made sure during the development to wrap the provided unsafe and blocking APIs into safe and nice-to-use Swift APIs.

 The examples below show how to use our new package to produce messages to and consume messages from a Kafka server.